 - The skip link moves the page down but does not move the keyboard focus for keyboard only users.
 This fails 2.4.1: Bypass blocks.

-Timeline = being actively worked on and should be fixed before Easter 2023.
+Timeline = being actively worked on and should be fixed in late 2023.

 - Repeated information for screenreader users – several pages include duplicate links to the same location – for example an image of a campus and a text link to the campus.
 This is also true of the News and events pages.
 This fails 1.1.1: Non-text Content and 2.4.4: Link Purpose (In Context).

 We plan to alter the link tags so they work without repetition for screenreader users.
-Timeline = end of the Spring term.
+Timeline = Late 2023.

 - Some pages contain the same link text for different destinations – for example “Find out more.”
 This makes it impossible for a screenreader user to navigate using a screenreader links list.
 This contravenes WCAG 2.4.4 Link Purpose (In Context).